Faouzi Benzarti: Libyan National Team (2007–2009)

 On 11 July 2007, he became the new head coach of the Libyan team.
 He led the team in their last match of 2008 African Cup of Nations qualification and drew with DR Congo (1–1) in Kinshasa.

-After a series of friendly matches against Egypt, Zambia and Saudi Arabia.
-He began the 2010 FIFA World Cup qualification with a 0–3 defeat by Ghana.
+After a series of friendly matches against Egypt, Zambia and Saudi Arabia, he began the 2010 FIFA World Cup qualification with a 0–3 defeat by Ghana.
 But then he made a positive streak and was close to qualifying for the third round of qualification before being defeated against Gabon in the last game.

 Benzarti remained in charge of the Libyan side after a good performance in World Cup qualifiers but returned to Tunisia in March 2009 to coach Espérance.

 Return to Espérance & temporary coaching of Tunisia (2009–2010)

-After returning to Esperance he won the Tunisian League twice in 2009 and 2010 becoming the most winning coach of Tunisian Leagues, he won also the Arab Champions League for the same year and reached the final of the 2010 CAF Champions League but was defeated by TP Mazembe.
+After returning to Espérance de Tunis, he won the Tunisian League twice in 2009 and 2010 becoming the most winning coach of Tunisian Leagues, he won also the Arab Champions League for the same year and reached the final of the 2010 CAF Champions League but was defeated by TP Mazembe.

 Following the failure of the national team, under the leadership of Humberto Coelho, to qualify for the finals of the 2010 FIFA World Cup, he was removed from office on 18 November 2009 and replaced by Benzarti, who kept his duties at Espérance until November 2010, when his assistant Maher Kanzari replaced him.
 He coached the Tunisian team in the 2010 African Cup of Nations in Angola.